culvertsoft/mgen/index_l_Advanced_use.md

 ### Config files <a name="a">&nbsp;</a>

-Reading or writing objects from configuration files is no different from mapping objects to any other source.
-MGen supports mapping objects to JSON out-of-the-box, so JSON is probably the easiest format to read configuration files from.
-Should you wish to read configuration files in other formats (YAML, XML, etc) the easieast way is probably to convert it to JSON with a generic xml/yaml -> json library.
+Mapping objects to configuration files is no different from mapping objects to any other data source.
+MGen supports mapping objects to JSON (and the MGen binary format) out-of-the-box, so JSON is probably the easiest format to use with MGen for  configuration files.
+Should you wish to map objects to configuration files in other formats (YAML, XML, etc) the easieast way is probably to convert it to JSON with a generic xml/yaml -> json library.

 There are two situations to consider: